suttna/botbuilder-slack/README.md

 // Attach listener for interactive messages.
 You need to configure this url in Slack website server.post('/slack/interactive', connector.listenInteractiveMessages())

+// Attach listener for interactive messages.
+You need to configure this url in Slack website server.post('/slack/commands', connector.listenCommands())
 ```

 ## Help